ocaml/v3.ocaml.org-rescript/CONTRIBUTING.md

 ### Dependencies

-The website dependencies on a library of types as well as a collection of content files, which reside in the `ood` repository.
+The website depends on a library of types as well as a collection of content files, which reside in the `ood` repository.
 Clone the `ood` repository into a subdirectory named `ood`.

 Note: Remember that **each terminal** needs to have `nvm use` invoked to activate the proper node version, if you are using `nvm`.